-If, however, you do want to know how much it will cost to bring a new life into the world – or how much your existing children are costing you to keep, you might want to take a look at Natwest’s Cost of Raising a Child Calculator which breaks down the costs by age group and also by things like food, transport and clothing (although not hobbies, which regular readers will know is a particularly big cost for me!).
+If, however, you do want to work out how much it will cost to bring a new life into the world – or how much your existing children are costing you to keep, you need to consider the age of the child age and also things like food, transport, hobbies and clothing.
+There are also a remarkable number of school costs, from uniforms to trips.

-The calculator estimates it costs £40 a week to feed an 8-12 year old and £50 a week to feed a 13-17 year old.
-So they challenged me to find out how much it costs to feed my 13 year old son.
+Recent figures from Natwest estimate it costs £40 a week to feed an 8-12 year old and £50 a week to feed a 13-17 year old.
+So how much does it costs to feed my 13 year old son?
 Would it be more, less or about the same?
 My initial thought was it would be more, as we have expensive tastes.
 But then I realised it’s just me with the Green & Black’s habit.
 My son is a boy of simple tastes – he likes bread, cereals and pizza.
 But there is only one way to be sure how much it costs to feed him – add it up!